5499+ orders placed in your location

 The human body powers itself through metabolism.
 Metabolism is the process of food being converted into energy and is measured as BMR or Basal Metabolism Rate.
 The value of BMR is directly influenced by the thyroid hormone.
 The thyroid gland secretes the thyroid hormones, which play an essential role in the body’s metabolism, growth, and development.

 The thyroid profile test measures three parameters from blood, namely, Total T3, Total T4, and Serum TSH levels.
-T3 or triiodothyronine, is one of the hormones secreted by the thyroid gland.
+T3 or triiodothyronine is one of the hormones secreted by the thyroid gland.
 T4, properly known as tetraiodothyronine, is another hormone secreted by the gland.
 Both these hormones together regulate the body’s metabolism and growth.

 The test also measures TSH or Thyroid Stimulating Hormone.
 TSH is a direct marker of the thyroid gland’s functioning.
 If it is functioning poorly, then the stimulating hormone will be on the higher side and vice-versa.
 The TSH hormone is secreted by the pituitary gland situated in the brain.
 It controls the secretions of the thyroid gland.

-Symptoms indicating improper metabolism and abnormal development of the human body call for a thyroid profile test.
+Symptoms indicating improper metabolism and abnormal development of the human body calls for a thyroid profile test.
 Improper metabolism can mean both high and low metabolism.
-Other symptoms such as hair loss, dry skin, unexplained weight gain or loss, mood swings, muscle cramps, lassitude, depression or anxiety, menstrual irregularities and stunted growth in children would point to poor functioning of the thyroid gland.
+Other symptoms such as hair loss, dry skin, unexplained weight gain or loss mood swings, muscle cramps, lassitude, depression or anxiety, menstrual irregularities and stunted growth in children would point to poor functioning of the thyroid gland.
 The thyroid profile test helps with the diagnosis of abnormal function of the thyroid gland.

 A thyroid profile test is also prescribed if there is a visible lump on the outer surface of a person's throat which can be noticed to move during the process of swallowing.
 This condition could be due to goitre.
 The results of the thyroid profile test can determine if the person is suffering from hypothyroidism(underactive thyroid), hyperthyroidism (overactive thyroid) or any other disease related to the thyroid gland.